Hyperthyroidism is a condition of the thyroid. The thyroid is a

 Cholesterol Level Test

-These tests measure how much thyroid hormone is present in your blood.
+These tests measure how much thyroid hormone (T4 and T3) is in

 Triglyceride Level Test

 Your triglyceride level may also be tested.
 Similar to low

 cholesterol, low triglycerides can be a sign of an elevated metabolic rate.

 This allows your doctor to see if your thyroid is overactive.
 In

 particular, it can tell if the entire thyroid or just a single area of the

 gland is causing the overactivity.

 Ultrasound can measure the size of the entire thyroid gland, as